 Back in the day the idea of building a casino related facility that expressly kept people OUT of a casino would have been considered madness.
 But these days you have to remember that more than 50% of a resort's revenue comes from things other than gambling, so perhaps it is no surprise that Caesars Entertainment has built The Linq.

-Linq is an outdoor entertainment and shopping district on The Strip in between The Flamingo and The Quad, which has turned a service alley into a pedestrian mall lined lined with stores, restaurants, bars, and more.
+Linq is an outdoor entertainment and shopping district on The Strip in between The Flamingo and The Quad, which has turned a service alley into a pedestrian mall lined with stores, restaurants, bars, and more.
 It's sort of a miniature version of one of those malls designed to look like a city street (Los Angeles residents familiar with The Grove or Americana at Brand will know what I'm talking about) and has a pleasant vibe conducive to strolling, presuming it's not too hot or too cold.

 It all leads to the High Roller observation wheel, billed as the biggest of its kind in the world, standing at 550 feet high.

 Finally, behind the wheel is a new 19-acre parking lot that will host festivals and other outdoor events.
+It debuted with a two-day country music festival featuring Keith Urban and Rascall Flatts in April of 2014.